how1234/blogPage/What's Sass.md

 }
 ```

-The **&**c haracter in Scss is unique in that it represents the current selector.
+The **&** character in Scss is unique in that it represents the current selector.

 ###Property nesting

-Now we have following CSS rules:
+Now we have the following CSS rules:

 ```
 .box {
     border-top: 1px solid red;
     border-bottom: 1px solid green;
 }

 ```
 And we can apply property nesting in SCSS: